esl-sun/esl_workflow_guide/README.md

 The rest of the document describes the steps in detail along with some examples.
 This document describes the process using the [ESL PX4](https://github.com/esl-sun/PX4) repository as an example.
 Therefore, when developing with another repository, the commands described below might need to be altered.

+## Alternate repo management suggestion

+Previously, the esl-sun Github page was used by students who worked on a project together and commited to the same repo.
+However, we have found that each student's work is quite different and it takes a lot of effort to maintain a repo with multiple authors in this line of work.
+Therefore, we suggest you rather choose the repo that you want to base your work on (e.g. PX4/PX4-Autopilot release 1.12 or esl-sun/PX4-Autopilot-Murray-Louw, etc), fork the repo to your personal Github account, and then work on it in your personal account only.

+When your work is done, import your personal repo into the esl-sun organisation for future reference and use by other ESL students.
+Do this from within the esl-sun organisation by clicking the plus next to the profile icon, click **Import repositry**, and enter the URL used to clone your personal repo.
+Append your name and surmane to the official repo name for easy reference, e.g. PX4-Autopilot-Murray-Louw.

+Work done before 2021 was based on a different methodology where each student worked on the same repo, i.e. esl-sun/PX4, esl-sun/sitl_gazebo, etc. Most of the esl_workflow_guide is based on this method, so please amend it as needed.

 ## Forking

 1. [Sign up](https://github.com/) to Github.